frontendjess/jessicadev-portfolio-nextjs/README.md

 ## Description

 This personal portfolio was a course assignment for school, and our brief was to document 3 prior submissions from our final school year.
 I did this on top of my original personal portfolio that I had created for school as well in January 2022 where you can also see a select view other case works I have done.

+Update: I have upgraded Next version from 12 to 14 post project delivery and now in 2024. :) Also new portfolio website url is https://jessicawarr.com - hosted via vercel. 🫶🏽

 ## Built With